Putin removes head of VEB state development bank as crisis bites

 The government has been considering how it can help VEB for the last six months and has already given it some limited aid.

-According to the latest estimates, the overall aid needed between now and 2020 could be as much as 1.2 trillion roubles ($15.92 billion).
-This year, sources have told Reuters it could get 100-200 billion roubles (up to $2.65 billion).
+According to the latest estimates, the overall aid needed between now and 2020 could be as much as 1.2 trillion rubles ($15.92 billion).
+This year, sources have told Reuters it could get 100-200 billion rubles (up to $2.65 billion).

-"Even this sum (150 billion roubles) is too much, we haven't got such money now", one senior official told Reuters.
+"Even this sum (150 billion rubles) is too much, we haven't got such money now", one senior official told Reuters.

 (Writing by Andrew Osborn; Editing by Janet McBride)